Rebuilding the Community OHIO FAIR LENDING/VITAL COMMUNITIES COALITION

-This years series will consist of 4 brown bag lunch forums, a Forum on the 1966 Hough Riots, and will culminate in the full-day fall conference.
-All events will be hosted at the Maxine Goodman Levin College of Urban Affairs at Cleveland State University.
+This series consisted of 4 brown bag lunch forums and culminated in the full-day fall conference.
+All events were hosted at the Maxine Goodman Levin College of Urban Affairs at Cleveland State University.
 Known as the place "where the community gathers to discuss challenges, create opportunities, and celebrate accomplishments," the Levin College Forum Program is a catalyst for thoughtful public debate, innovative thinking, new ideas, and timely action addressing critical issues that impact Northeast Ohio.
 THEME: CORE CUYAHOGA – WHAT’S NEXT?
 WHERE WILL THE COUNTY BE IN 10 YEARS?

 Who We Are